learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ## Setting up JSON Server

-To start using JSON Server, we need to install it, then provide a basic set of data to practice with.
+To start using JSON Server, you need to install it, then provide a basic set of data to practice with.

-First, we'll install JSON Server globally on your machine:
+First, you'll install JSON Server globally on your machine:

 ```console
 $ npm install -g json-server
 ```

 With the command above, you should now be able to spin up a mock server from any directory on your computer.
-Alternatively, if you remove the `-g` option from this command but are in a folder with a `package.json` file, `json-server` will be added as a dependency in the file.
+Alternatively, if you run npm install json-server (without the -g option) from inside a folder with a `package.json` file, `json-server` will be added as a dependency in the file.

 > **Note**: For users of the [Live Server VSCode extension][live-server], you'll
 > need to do a bit of extra configuration so that the `json-server` plays nicely
 > with Live Server in future lessons.
 Follow the steps in [this
 > gist][live-server settings] (you'll only need to do this once), then come back
 > to this lesson.
-(Windows users - just run `Ctrl + shift + p` when following
+(Windows users - just run `control + shift + p` instead of
-> the instructions.)
+> `command + shift + p` when following the instructions.)

 [live-server]:
   https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer